AN ESTABLISHED SAFETY PROFILE DEMONSTRATED ACROSS 2 TRIALS AND >400 NSCLC PATIENTS TREATED WITH KRAZATI® (adagrasib)1-3

 KRAZATI can cause hepatotoxicity, which may lead to drug-induced liver injury and hepatitis.

-In the pooled safety population of 366 patients, drug-induced liver injury was reported in 0.3% of patients, including 0.3% Grade 3.
-A total of 32% of patients who received KRAZATI had increased alanine aminotransferase (ALT)/increased aspartate aminotransferase (AST); 5% were Grade 3 and 0.5% were Grade 4.
-The median time to first onset of increased ATL/AST was 3 weeks (range: 0.1 to 48).
+In the pooled safety population, drug-induced liver injury was reported in 0.3% of patients, including 0.3% Grade 3.
+A total of 32% of patients who received KRAZATI had increased ALT/AST; 5% were Grade 3 and 0.5% were Grade 4.
+The median time to first onset of increased ALT/AST was 3 weeks (range: 0.1–48).
 Overall hepatotoxicity occurred in 37%, and 7% were Grade 3 or 4.
 Hepatotoxicity leading to dose interruption or reduction occurred in 12% of patients.
-KRAZATI was discontinued due to hepatotoxicity in 0.5% of patients.

 INTERSTITIAL LUNG DISEASE/PNEUMONITIS